phhien203/ngx-router/projects/ngx-router/README.md

 ## What's ngx-router

 `ngx-router` is a utility that allows Angular users to get route param, query param, or route data from `ActivatedRoute` by using dependency injection.
 It's fully tree-shakable.
 Supported Angular version >= 9.

+More information in the [indepth article](https://indepth.dev/posts/1471/leveraging-dependency-injection-to-reduce-duplicated-code-in-angular)

 ## Usage